US English (US)

 DANGER: We do NOT support the use of load-balancing for traffic entering and exiting multiple WAN interfaces.

-For SD-WAN or Multi-WAN setups, please ensure that all traffic is being sent out through a single WAN interface, otherwise provisioning and directories will NOT work.
+For SD-WAN or Multi-WAN setups, please ensure that all traffic is being sent out through a single WAN interface, otherwise provisioning and directories may not work as intended.

 • Inbound and outbound traffic on ports and subnets listed below